 Experts say Sunday’s horrific attack was years in the making.

-Even before Sunday's horrific killing of six men at a Quebec city Mosque, violence directed against Muslims has been an open, dirty secret in the province.
-Community leaders have been complaining about harassment, vandalism, even physical threats directed against them.
+Even before Sunday's horrific killing of six men at a Quebec mosque, violence directed against Muslims has been an open, dirty secret in the province.
+Community leaders have been complaining about harassment, vandalism, and even physical threats directed against them.
 Women especially have been targeted when wearing devotional headdress or body-covering clothing like the niqab.

 "We have in Quebec in the last few years had a political climate which, for a variety of political reasons, shone a lot of light on the Muslim community," he says.
 "They are salient in ways that other communities are not...
 And they have become salient in the minds of people who have developed murderous intent."

 By being so prominent in the news through no fault of their own, says Weinstock, the Muslim community has become a target.
 No one is shooting up Baha'i centers because nobody is paying attention to the Baha'i.
 Muslims, on the other hand, have been getting plenty—and well before the advent of Donald Trump's own particular brand of Muslim baiting.

 Research suggests that there has been an uptick in right-wing extremism in Quebec.
 In a study released last year, Barbara Perry of the Ontario Institute of Technology and Ryan Scrivens of Simon Fraser University estimate that there are about 100 extreme-right groups in Canada, with up to a quarter of them based in Quebec.
 Membership ranges roughly between 15 and 100 people.